-Items December 31, 2023 December 31, 2022
+Items Decei mber 31, 2023 Dec cember 31, 2022

 Non-current items:

-Financial assets mandatorily
+Financial assets mandatorily measured

-measured at fair value

-through profit or loss
+at fair value through profit or loss

-Profit-sharing investment in new drug \$ 58,390 \$ 58,390
+Profit-sharing investment in new

+drug development \$ 58,390 \$ 58,390
-development Ψ 30,370 Ψ 30,370

-Limited partnership 20,000
+Limited partnership

 venture capital 20,000

 78,390 58,390

 Valuation adjustment 1,908 3,030

-\$ 80,298 \$ 61,420
+- \$ 80,298 \$ 61,420

-- A. The Company recognised net (losses) gains amounting to (\$1,122) and \$2,863 on financial assets at fair value through profit or loss for the years ended December 31, 2023 and 2022, respectively. - B. On April 18, 2022, the Company entered into a new drug development profit-sharing agreement for TSY-0110 (EG12043) (the "Product") with FORMOSA PHARMACEUTICALS, INC. to replace the original development and manufacturing related cooperation agreement.
-Raw materials for the product development stage were provided by the Company at a reasonable market price, and FORMOSA PHARMACEUTICALS, INC. was responsible for the research and development of the product, and the implementation of the production and manufacturing of the product after completing the development of the product.
-Either party may commercialize this product in the global market, and each party is entitled to receive 50% licensing interest in any future revenue or interest derived from the development and commercialization of the product.
-Under the aforementioned agreement, the Company paid a consideration amounting to US\$30,000 thousand for the licensing interest, which will be paid in accordance with the agreement and the development schedule.
-As of December 31, 2023, the Company had paid US\$2,000 thousand.
+- A. The Group recognised net (losses) gains amounting to (\$1,122) and \$2,863 on financial assets at fair value through profit or loss for the years ended December 31, 2023 and 2022, respectively. - B. On April 18, 2022, the Group entered into a new drug development profit-sharing agreement for TSY-0110 (EG12043) (the "Product") with FORMOSA PHARMACEUTICALS, INC. to replace the original development and manufacturing related cooperation agreement.
+Raw materials for the product development stage were provided by the Group at a reasonable market price, and FORMOSA PHARMACEUTICALS, INC. was responsible for the research and development of the product, and the implementation of the product and manufacturing of the product after completing the development of the product Either party may commercialize the product in the global market, and each party is entitled to receive 50% licensing interest in any future revenue or interest derived from the development and commercialization of the product.
+Under the agreement, the Group paid a consideration amounting to US\$30,000 thousand for the licensing interest, which will be paid in accordance with the agreement and the development schedule.
+As of December 31, 2023, the Group has paid US\$2,000 thousand.